+MEDICAL AND DENTAL PROFESSIONALS’ REGISTRATION AND LICENSING REQUIREMENTS

-The Grenada Medical and Dental Council welcomes applications for registration as a medical or dental practitioner in Grenada.
+The Grenada Medical and Dental Council (GMDC) welcomes applications for registration as a medical or dental practitioner in Grenada.
 The Council promotes quality health care for the citizens of Grenada, Carriacou and Petit Martinique, and thanks you for your interest in working to achieve this objective.

 In order to be registered in Grenada, GMDC requires the following pieces of documentation.